google/applied-machine-learning-intensive/v2/03_regression/04_polynomial_regression/slides.md

 ![](res/polynomialregression12.jpg)

 <!--
-Clothing can be a little more form fitting, which reduces the number of people that it will fit.
+Clothing can be a little more form-fitting, which reduces the number of people that it will fit.
 This is overfitting.
-You can think of it like a custom-tailored suit or a suit of armor.
+You can think of it like a custom-tailored suit that you could never lend to someone else.

 Source: photo by Hugo L. Casanova on Unsplash